dascentral/dotfiles/software/Sublime.md

 ### Cloud Preferences

-In order to ensure a consistent experience across computers, I store my settings within iCloud.
+In order to ensure a consistent experience across computers, I store my settings with a cloud provider.
 If you are pursuing a similar approach, you'll want to customize the location in the command below.

 ```bash
 cd /Users/${USER}/Library/Application\ Support/Sublime\ Text\ 3/Packages/